atilaneves/dpp/README.md

 * Only known to work on Linux with libclang.so.6.0.
 It might work in different conditions.
 * When used on multiple files, there might be problems with duplicate definitions depending on imports.
 This will be fixed.

-This is alpha sofware.
+This is alpha software.
 It has however produced programs that compile that #included several "real-life" C headers:

 * nanomsg/nn.h, nanomsg/pubsub.h
 * curl/curl.h